Port Information Guide

 3. Strand-on-the-Green grid is a timber grid suitable for smaller vessels, but without road access.
 The grid is limited to flat bottomed vessels of 25m length, 9m beam and a displacement of 200 tons.
 There is a tide board on the upriver pile of the grid, and it should be noted that there is no direct shore access at this facility.

 1. The tidal Thames and estuary is an area recognised for its environmental importance.
-It is home to thousands of species of over wintering birds, 125 different species of fish, 4 special protection areas and 8 sites of special scientific interest (SSSI).
+It is home to thousands of over wintering birds, 125 different species of fish, 4 special protection areas and 10 sites of special scientific interest (SSSI).
 The Thames is also home to a number of marine mammals, including harbour seals, grey seals and harbour porpoises.
-These species can be found throughout the region, including in Central London.
+These species can be found throughout the region, including in Central London

 2. Guidance on the local ecology of the tidal Thames is available here.